-Early action simply means that you have submitted your application and all required materials by November 1.
-If you do this, you will receive a decision about your admission by January 15 with automatic maximum scholarship consideration.
+Early action simply means that you have submitted your application and all required materials by Nov.
+1 and that you selected the early action application option when you applied.
+If you take these steps, you will receive a decision about your admission by Jan.
+15 with automatic maximum scholarship consideration.
 Students who apply for regular or rolling admission will still be automatically considered for any remaining awards/scholarships.

 Early action is non-binding, which means that you do not have to attend Michigan State University if you are admitted.